-The Company's Board of Directors has authorized two class of common stock, Class A and Class B. Holders of Class A and Class B common stock are not entitled to preemptive or other similar subscription rights to purchase any of Embark's securities.
+The Company's Board of Directors has authorized two class of common stock, Class A common stock and Class B common stock.
+Holders of Class A common stock and Class B common stock are not entitled to preemptive or other similar subscription rights to purchase any of Embark's securities.

 Class A common stock is neither convertible nor redeemable.
 Class B common stock is convertible into Class A common stock.
 Unless Embark's board of directors determines otherwise, Embark will issue all of its capital stock in certificated form.
-The Embark Founders held, and continue to hold, all outstanding shares of Class B common stock upon consummation of the Business Combination.
+Embark's founders, Alex Rodrigues and Brandon Moak (the "Founders"), held, and continue to hold, all outstanding shares of Class B common stock upon consummation of the Business Combination.

-In connection with the merger with NGA on November 10, 2021, the Embark Founders exchanged 87,078,781 shares of Founder's common stock, which were entitled to one vote per share, into the same number of shares of Class B common stock, which are entitled to ten votes per share.
+In connection with the merger with NGA on November 10, 2021, the Embark Founders exchanged 4,353,948 shares of Founder's common stock, which were entitled to one vote per share, into the same number of shares of Class B common stock, which are entitled to ten votes per share.
 The Company recorded the incremental value of \$13.6 million associated with this transaction as stock-based compensation in general and administrative expenses.

-The significant rights, privileges and preferences of common stock as of June 30, 2022 are as follows:
+The significant rights, privileges and preferences of common stock as of September 30, 2022 are as follows: